johnabernau/personal_site/content/xresearch.md

 ### Peer-Reviewed Publications

+* Semenza, Daniel Charles and **John A. Bernau.** 2020 <a href = "https://doi.org/10.1177%2F0731121420964785" target = "_blank">"Information-seeking in the Wake of Tragedy: An Examination of Public Response to Mass Shootings Using Google Search Data."</a> *Sociological Perspectives* X:X-XX.

-* Bernau, John A. 2018. <a href = "https://doi.org/10.1177%2F2378023118809264" target = "_blank">"Text Analysis with JSTOR Archives"</a>. *Socius: Sociological Research for a Dynamic World* 4:1-2. <a href = "/research/Bernau - 2018 - Text Analysis with JSTOR Archives.pdf" target = "_blank">[PDF]</a>
+* **Bernau, John A.** 2018. <a href = "https://doi.org/10.1177%2F2378023118809264" target = "_blank">"Text Analysis with JSTOR Archives."</a> *Socius: Sociological Research for a Dynamic World* 4:1-2. <a href = "/research/Bernau - 2018 - Text Analysis with JSTOR Archives.pdf" target = "_blank">[PDF]</a>

 ### Publications Under Review

-* Semenza, Daniel C. and John A. Bernau.
-“Are All Mass Shootings Equal?
-Assessing a Cultural-Cognitive Theory of Public Interest using Google Search Data”

-* Bernau, John A. "The Institutionalization of Kübler-Ross's Five-Stage Model of Death and Dying"
+* **Bernau, John A.** "The Institutionalization of Kübler-Ross's Five-Stage Model of Death and Dying."

+* **Bernau, John A.** "From Communion to Compassion: Changing Language of Healthcare Professionals."

-* Xu, Bin and John A. Bernau.
-"The Sympathetic Leviathan: How Do Modern States Culturally Respond to Disasters?"
+* Xu, Bin and **John A. Bernau.** "The Sympathetic Leviathan: How Do Modern States Culturally Respond to Disasters?"

 ### Essays